NSACloud/MHR-EFX-Template/README.md

 If you find out what any of the unknowns do, submit a pull request or an issue and I'll add the changes.

+Set the character set to UTF-8 in View > Character Set

 Read the template for notes.

 ## Installation